In Short

 If you wish to enforce a payment for your business, you need to follow a number of steps.
 These include:

-1. communicating with the customer;
+- communicating with the customer;

-2. sending a legal letter;
+- sending a legal letter;

-3. commencing legal proceedings;
+- commencing legal proceedings; and

-4. enforcing the judgement.
+- enforcing the judgement.

-Overall, there are a lot of variables involved in recovering a debt, and it is important to seek legal advice from the outset so that you can understand your options, and form a strategy which fits within your budget.
-If you would like legal advice as to how you can enforce a payment, contact LegalVision’s New Zealand disputes lawyers on 0800 005 570 or fill out the form on this page.
+Overall, many variables are involved in recovering a debt, and it is important to seek legal advice from the outset so that you can understand your options and form a strategy that fits within your budget.

 The best first step to take when looking to enforce a payment is to contact the customer directly to explain the situation.
 When discussing the debt with them, make sure that you communicate clearly.
 You should seek to understand exactly why they have not paid you yet.